Soft Tissue & Remedial Therapy

-Sports therapy can help the conditions above using sports massage, as well as treat acute injuries such as muscle tears and ligament sprains, joint disorders, chronic conditions caused by overuse, or conversely, the effects of inactivity.
+Sports Therapy & Rehabilitation can help the conditions above using sports massage, as well as treat acute injuries such as muscle tears and ligament sprains, joint disorders, chronic conditions caused by overuse, or conversely, the effects of inactivity.
 These include the following:

 - Muscle tears and ligament sprains

 - Neural impingement conditions – Piriformis Syndrome, Brachial Plexus Syndrome.

 - Biomechanical correction and performance analysis

 What can I expect from a soft tissue/sports therapy treatment at BeActive Clinic Hertford?

 Our sports massage or sports therapy treatments at BeActive Clinic Hertford will commence with an initial assessment that includes history, activities and a physical examination.
 Your soft tissue therapist will then use a variety of massage techniques to warm and prepare the tissues before applying advanced techniques aimed at alleviating your injury or condition.
 Your treatment will normally be accompanied by advice on posture, exercise, and stretching tailored to your individual needs.